Near East: Original archaeological concept of Nearer East

-Near East remained popular in diplomatic, trade and journalistic circles, but a variation soon developed among the scholars and the men of the cloth and their associates: the Nearer East, reverting to the classical and then more scholarly distinction of nearer and farther.
+Near East remained popular in diplomatic, trade and journalistic circles, but a variation soon developed among the scholars, priests and their associates: the Nearer East, reverting to the classical and then more scholarly distinction of nearer and farther.
 They undoubtedly saw a need to separate the biblical lands from the terrain of the Ottoman Empire.
 The Christians saw the country as the land of the Old and New Testaments, where Christianity had developed.
 The scholars in the field of studies that eventually became biblical archaeology attempted to define it on the basis of archaeology.

 For example, The London Review of 1861 (Telford and Barber, unsigned) in reviewing several works by Rawlinson, Layard and others, defined themselves as making: "... an imperfect conspectus of the arrow-headed writings of the nearer east; writings which cover nearly the whole period of the postdiluvian Old Testament history ..."
 By arrow-headed writings they meant cuneiform texts.
 In defense of the Bible as history they said: "The primeval nations, that piled their glorious homes on the Euphrates, the Tigris, and the Nile, are among us again with their archives in their hands; ..."
 They further defined the nations as "... the countries lying between the Caspian, the Persian Gulf, and the Mediterranean ..."
 The regions in their inventory were Assyria, Chaldea, Mesopotamia, Persia, Armenia, Egypt, Arabia, Syria, Ancient Israel, Ethiopia, Caucasus, Libya, Anatolia and Abyssinia.
 Explicitly excluded is India.
 No mention is made of the Balkans.

 The British archaeologist D. G. Hogarth published The Nearer East in 1902, in which he stated his view of the Near East:

 The Nearer East is a term of current fashion for a region which our grandfathers were content to call simply The East.
 Its area is generally understood to coincide with those classic lands, historically the most interesting on the surface of the globe, which lie about the eastern basin of the Mediterranean Sea; but few probably could say offhand where should be the limits and why.

 Hogarth then proceeds to say where and why in some detail, but no more mention is made of the classics.
 His analysis is geopolitical.
 His map delineates the Nearer East with regular lines as though surveyed.
 They include Iran, the Balkans, but not the Danube lands, Egypt, but not the rest of North Africa.
 Except for the Balkans, the region matches the later Middle East.
 It differs from the Ottoman Empire of the times in including Greece and Iran.
 Hogarth gives no evidence of being familiar with the contemporaneous initial concept of the Middle East.